 Additionally, the framework requires a way to look up peer network addresses by a unique identifier so that, given a peer's unique identifier, any other peer can connect to it.
 This responsibility is similar to the internet's standard domain name system (DNS) [33], which is a mapping of an identifier to an ephemeral connection address, but unlike DNS, there can be no centralized registration process.
-To achieve this, a network overlay, such as Chord [34], Pastry [35], or Kademlia [8], can be built on top of our chosen peer-to-peer communication protocol.
+A network overlay can be built on top of our chosen peer-to-peer communication protocol to achieve these goals.
 See Section 4.6 for implementation details.